-It’s a good idea to monitor your app in the long-term and find out how users are interacting with your app.
+It’s a good idea to monitor your app long-term and find out how users interact with it.

-This could give you useful insight on what features they are using the most, and which ones they find unnecessary.
+This could give you useful insight into what features they use most and which ones they find unnecessary.

 Adding new feature updates to your app based on user feedback and usage patterns helps retain them and keep them interested.